auth0/docs/mysql-connection-tutorial.md

 Often times, applications rely on user databases for authentication.
 ASP.NET Membership is an example of a commonly used one.

-Auth0 allows you to easily connect with these repositories, reuse them as identity providers, preserving using credentials, but also adding all the other awesome features Auth0 has.\
+Auth0 allows you to easily connect with these repositories, reuse them as identity providers, preserving their existing credentials, but also adding all the other awesome features Auth0 has.

 In this tutorial we will guide you through a series of steps to plug your users database to Auth0.